 You might also like:

 Pumpkin Chiffon Pie

 Pumpkin pie may not be on the menu for a traditional Mexican-style meal, but pumpkin empanadas most definitely are, at least on the ones I have known.
 Pumpkin empanadas are made both on Thanksgiving and Christmas.

 Never again make a pumpkin pie for the holiday.
 This cheesecake is absolutely wonderful.
 Let your family be the judge!
 I usually make this cheesecake ahead of time and freeze it.
-See
+See How To Freeze Cheesecakes.

 Spiced Pumpkin Mousse Trifle Wouldn’t this be an excellent dessert for your Thanksgiving Dinner?
 Especially since it can be made ahead of time.
 If you don’t have a true trifle bowl, use any straight-sided round glass bowl (the layers look beautiful from the sides of a glass bowl.